-For my oldest daughter (General Leia), we set a “no more na-na” date.
+For my oldest daughter, we set a “no more na-na” date.
 On Friday, we told her that in three days, we would be all done with na-na.
 We continued to explain and keep up with the countdown every day.

 On Sunday night, we explained to little Leia that she was getting her last na-na.
 In the morning, she would be all done with na-na, and at the end of the week we would celebrate.
 Of course, I’m not sure how much she really understood, but we tried.

-With Bella Bean, we did things a little differently.
+With my second child, we did things a little differently.
 Instead of setting a date, we told her that she could “get three more na-nas.”
 Over the next couple of days, when she nursed, we counted down and explained how many nursing sessions she had left.
 We were really clear when it came time for her last breastfeed, and explained that we would celebrate at the end of the week.